BerkIGuler/UnlearningInversionAttacks/README.md

 ## Pruning as a Defense Mechanism

-Creates a pruned model from each unlearned model located in the unlearned model folder.
+The following script creates a pruned model from each unlearned model located in the unlearned model folder.

 ```bash
 python -m scripts.prune_models